 I took a last look around the Vale of the Stone Monkeys, easily the most exotic place I’ve ever explored, and I really did have to wonder who those people were, and what their story might have been.
 Pretty good odds, that’s one of those questions that will never have a good answer.
 Our trek back out was a breeze, walking downhill, and downstream, nobody carrying all that much weight.
 Manco even found an alternative to that dicey route across the face of the cliff; a little longer, by his estimate, but it was definitely safer.
 I’d been dreading that cliff for the whole of the past week, so when I found out we didn’t have to go there, it was like a weight lifted off my chest, so much so that I was almost able to enjoy myself along that final stretch.
 The diversity of the plant life was simply extraordinary; gigantic examples of unique exotic species, all of it growing in such profusion it was hard to tell which was where, and I could only imagine the insects, birds, frogs and what-have-yous that had never so much as been catalogued.
 I was reveling in all of that as we walked along, until, in what seemed like no time at all, we reached the place where they’d left their canoes, and paddled the rest of the way to San Francisco in grand style.

 Compared to our tent in the jungle, that little community on stilts seemed positively civilized, a safe haven carved out of an eminently hostile rain forest, with an emphasis on rain!
 We spent a very comfortable afternoon and evening there, out of the weather, safe from floods, snakes, and hungry Jaguars.
-We had a quite decent dinner of fresh caught fish, along with vegetables from Manco’s garden, than we all slept like babes, wrapped in netted hammocks, outside on the porch of the elevated structure.
+We had a quite decent dinner of fresh caught fish, along with vegetables from Manco’s garden, then we all slept like babes, wrapped in netted hammocks, outside on the porch of the elevated structure.
 The next day, our friends took us all the way to Puerto Lopez in their dugouts, another relatively quick trip, traveling in the same direction as the river most of the way, so we moved much faster, and no overnight stop was required.
 The river port, which had seemed so incredibly poor and primitive when we first saw it the week before, looked like a bustling metropolis when compared to the little hamlet of San Francisco.
 There were so many buildings, so many people, and they even had electricity, so my wish for a cold beer came true, just like that.

 Ivan was already there and waiting for us, so after one last overnight stay in Puerto Lopez, the last leg of the return journey went off without a hitch.
 We had a wet but otherwise uneventful journey up the swampy coastline, finally arriving at the dock in Buenaventura.
 We were all soaked to the skin from rain and salt spray, our clothing caked stiff with mud; we hadn’t shaved or had a proper bath in nearly two weeks, but none of us wanted to stop just to clean up.
 Jaime retrieved his Land Rover and drove us to Cali, an 80 mile trip that took more than three hours on curvy mountain roads; heavy truck traffic coming to and from the port left us with no doubt that we were out of the jungle, and back in civilization.